pabloelt/pabloelt.github.io/content/project/project3/index.md

 * Proper selection of the most relevant data for the project.
 * Analysis of nulls and duplicated registers.
 * Analysis of numerical and categorical variables.
-* Imputation of nulls through a crosstab analysis.
 * Discretization of variables.
-* Creation of new variables: square meters estimation, purchase price estimation, ...
+* Creation of new variables.

-The entire process can be consulted in detail [here](https://github.com/pabloelt/real-estate-market-analysis-rental-vacation/blob/main/Notebooks/03_Creacion%20del%20datamart%20analitico.ipynb).
+The entire process can be consulted in detail [here](https://github.com/pabloelt/analysis-and-optimization-of-an-ecommerce-company/blob/main/Notebooks/02_Creacion%20del%20Datamart%20Analitico.ipynb).

 ---